stouffer/EvoGeoModules/manuscript/manuscript.md

 <!--Result 1-->

 Local observations on the 51 localities (*Supp.
 Mat.
-1*) are aggregated into a regional metanetwork [@pois12c].
-The two phylogenetic trees have been rendered ultrametric.
-We use *PACO* [@balb13] to measure the congruence between trees knowing the matrix of interaction. *PACO* yields a network-level significance value for the likelihood that hosts and parasites have coevolved.
+1*) are aggregated into a regional metanetwork [@pois12c], and the two phylogenetic trees have been rendered ultrametric (see Suppl.
+Methods).
+We use *PACO* [@balb13] to measure the congruence between trees knowing the interactions. *PACO* yields a network-level significance value for the likelihood that hosts and parasites have coevolved.
 For each local network, we measure the strength of coevolution using (i) only local observations and (ii) all possible interactions between local species (as known from the regional aggregation of all local networks).
 This allows us to separate the effect of species sorting (regional interactions) and interaction sorting (local interactions).
 At the regional scale, coevolutionary signal is extremely strong ($p \leq 10^{-4}$), as established by previous analysis of this system [@kras12a].
 Most local networks, on the other hand, show very little evidence of phylogenetic congruence.
 Out of 51 local networks, 35 show no signal of coevolution, 11 show coevolution when using the regional interactions, and 12 show coevolution using the local interactions (see *Supp.
 Mat.
 1* for network-level significance values). **Figure?**.

 ![figure1]